DeepPhe/DeepPhe-Viz-v1/README.md

 ./activator run
 ````

-This will start the viz server on port 9000 by default.
+This will start the web server on port 9000 by default.
 You can go to http://localhost:9000/patients/Patient92 (or any other patient number from your dataset) to see the result.

 Note: you can type `lsof -i :9000` to see if port 9000 is being used.
 And if you need to run this viz on a different port, say 8282, just type `./activator "run 8282"`.